Jake Newsome’s YouTube Channel

 Persecution of Homosexuals in Germany during and after the Holocaust

-By Dr. Geoffrey Giles (Professor Emeritus of History, University of Florida)
+Lecture by Dr. Geoffrey Giles (Professor Emeritus of History, University of Florida) presented at Claremont McKenna College

 (October 2016.
 Runtime: 1 hour 15 mins)